NexarDeveloper/nexar-release-component-demo-wpf/README.md

 You need your Altium Live credentials and have to be a member of at least one Altium 365 workspace.

-In addition, you need an application at [nexar.com] with the Design scope.
+In addition, you need a Nexar application at [nexar.com] with the Design scope.
-Use the application client ID and secret and set environment variables `NEXAR_CLIENT_ID` and `NEXAR_CLIENT_SECRET`.
+Use this application client ID and secret and set the environment variables `NEXAR_CLIENT_ID` and `NEXAR_CLIENT_SECRET`.

 ## How to use